msmych/RealFinance/src/main/resources/message/help.md

 *What's new*
   New clearing option: _Up to this month_
-  Now it is possible to clear all chat expenses except for the currency month's
+  Now it is possible to clear all chat expenses except for the current month's

   *Real finance commands*